Granville, Manche: World War II

 Granville was reoccupied for a few hours, during the Granville Raid of 9 March 1945, by German soldiers who had landed from Jersey.
 On 9 March 1945, while France was liberated and Allied troops, 800 km away, had begun to cross the Rhine, German troops based in still-occupied Jersey launched a daring commando raid against Granville.
-Although spotted by the radar of Coutainville, the Germans aboard light boats managed to land at night in the port of Granville.
+Although spotted by the radar of Coutainville, the Germans, using light boats, managed to land at night in the port of Granville.
 They dynamited port facilities and sank four freighters.
-Fifteen U.S., eight British and six French soldiers were killed, seventy German prisoners were released and five Americans and four British were captured before the German commando unit took flight.
+Fifteen U.S., eight British and six French servicemembers were killed, seventy German prisoners of war were freed and five American and four British servicemembers were captured before the Germans retreated.

 Contemporary history

 During the Algerian War, the barracks housed the 3rd Demi-brigade, and then the 21st Battalion of chasseurs on foot, from 1956 to 1961.
 It was a training centre for thousands of contingent recruits before leaving for Kabylie or the region of Tiaret.
 The commune hosted the finish of stage 1 and the start of stage 2 of the 1957 Tour de France.

 In 1962, the town of Granville absorbed the commune of Saint-Nicolas-près-Granville; the latter, during the revolutionary period of the National Convention (1792–1795), bore the name Champ-Libre [Free Field].
 On 4 June 1965, Granville welcomed Prime Minister Georges Pompidou.